 OBTAINING TEMPORARY MAINTENANCE.
 Courts often adopt temporary orders during the pendency of a divorce.
 This is because divorces take eleven months on average from start to finish, which is a long time to wait for some types of relief.
 Common temporary orders include temporary maintenance.
 Courts do not award temporary maintenance automatically; a party must officially request it by filing a motion.
-The process of filing for temporary relief can be complicated and varies from county to county.
-For those who cannot afford an attorney’s assistance in filing for temporary financial relief, we encourage you to click the link in this sentence.
+The process of filing for temporary relief can be complicated, but we have an article on the subject.

 TEMPORARY UNDIFFERENTIATED FAMILY SUPPORT.
 Given that many judges see child support and maintenance as interchangeable, courts often award temporary ‘undifferentiated family support’ rather than separate amounts for temporary child support and temporary maintenance to the same person.
 Awarding an undifferentiated figure saves time at temporary order hearings.

 Undifferentiated support can be nearly any amount the court deems fair, but it often divides the former family’s monthly income evenly.
 For example, a husband who makes $12,000 per month might pay $5,000 per month to a wife who earns $2,000 per month.
 This would result in each having $7,000 per month.